Home > Community Education > English as a Second Language Program > ESL Intensive Day Program

 Although some classes focus specifically on grammar, based on students’ language levels, both reading and writing classes cover grammar components within the context of materials studied.
 Mini grammar lessons provide awareness and clarity of grammar aspects as students read and analyze reading and writing.
 Listening/Speaking (L/S)

 Although all ESL classes integrate listening and speaking opportunities through student participation, specific classes focus on strategies for effective listening and speaking.
 Pronunciation and enunciation instruction and practice help students speak more clearly.
 Students have many opportunities through class participation and presentations to listen and speak.
 Class presentations given at the end of each session allow students to learn effective presentation skills and gain confidence in speaking.
-Rockford College has an established Conversation Partner volunteer program of students, faculty, staff and the greater Rockford Community, and each student is assigned one or more partners to practice English outside of class.
+Rockford University has an established Conversation Partner volunteer program of students, faculty, staff and the greater Rockford Community, and each student is assigned one or more partners to practice English outside of class.
 Our language lab provides additional listening and pronunciation instruction and practice.TOEFL Preparation Classes

-All Rockford College ESL instruction helps students prepare for the Test of English as a Foreign Language (TOEFL) test, which is required for acceptance to most American Colleges and Universities, and since our program is specifically reading based, it is particularly geared toward academic achievement.
+All Rockford University ESL instruction helps students prepare for the Test of English as a Foreign Language (TOEFL) test, which is required for acceptance to most American Colleges and Universities, and since our program is specifically reading based, it is particularly geared toward academic achievement.
 Our standard curriculum program teaches language learning strategies and skills, but does not teach to a specific test.
 However, we do offer a specific TOEFL IBT (Internet Based Test) self-study course with books, CDs and access to internet interactive testing materials that all students can take in addition to their regular classes.
 We suggest all students take this course before taking the official IBT TOEFL test.
 APPLICATION PROCESS